 Refund Demand Letters

 After the commercial payer reviews all the information a provider submits, they will send a letter with the results of the review.
 This may include a demand to repay any overpayments identified through the review.
 The demand letter will generally set forth the basis for the audit determination, with citation to relevant policies and other supporting documentation.
 The letter also will describe your rights to challenge the results of the audit, including any appeal rights.
 In almost all cases, a provider should appeal the payer’s overpayment determination.
-Even if the payer does not ultimately revise their overpayment determination, the provider’s appeal lays the foundation for their defense in any subsequent dispute resolution procedures.
+Even if the payer does not ultimately revise their overpayment determination, the provider’s appeal lays the foundation for their post payment audit defense in any subsequent dispute resolution procedures.

-In recent years, payers have increasingly used pre-payment review as a tool stop perceived, consistent overpayments to providers.
+In recent years, payers have increasingly used pre-payment review as a tool to stop perceived, consistent overpayments to providers.
 Pre-payment review is an administrative and financial nuisance for providers.
 Typically, it results in an additional documentation request from the payer for every service subject to the review.
 After the provider submits the requested documentation, the payer is supposed to review the documentation and either pay or deny the claim.
 Unfortunately, for most providers, pre-payment review often results in a large percentage of claim denials due to lack of direction from the payer or a lack of understanding by the provider of the basis or cause of the review.
 Complicating this issue further is the fact that not all payers clearly define or articulate the rights of providers subject to pre-payment review.
-A provider must act quickly and strategically in response to a pre-payment review notice, including seeking advice and counsel of an experienced health care attorney and possibly outside consultants in medical coding and documentation.
+A provider must act quickly and strategically in response to a pre-payment review notice, including seeking advice and counsel of experienced health care audit defense attorneys and possibly outside consultants in medical coding and documentation.

 Practice Areas in Arizona